Use Oracle VirtualBox on Oracle Linux

 open vnc

-9. Expand the Hard Disk section.
+10. Expand the Hard Disk section.

 Leave the Pre-allocate Full Size check box unselected.
-This will allow the VM to use only the space it needs, up to the 20GB configured size.
+This option will allow the VM to use only the space it needs, up to the 20GB configured size.

 open vnc

-If you want to select a different hard disk type to be created, for example VMDK or QCOW type, click on the dropdown in the Hard Disk File Type and Variant section.
+If you want to select a different hard disk type to be created, for example, VMDK or QCOW type, click on the dropdown in the Hard Disk File Type and Variant section.

-10. Click Finish to create the VM configuration.
+11. Click Finish to create the VM configuration.

-You are returned to the VM parameters screen.
+You'll return to the VM parameters screen.

 Enable Nested Virtualization